rhdunn/conllu-en-validator/README.md

 : Check that the token and word `FORM` field is consistent with the assigned `UPOS`, for example if punctuation tokens contains a single punctuation character.

+lemma
+: Check that the token and word `LEMMA` field is consistent with the assigned `XPOS`.

 mwt-tokens
 : Check that `SpaceAfter` is not used within multi-word tokens.
 This will flag the use of `SpaceAfter` between other tokens that should be annotated as multi-word tokens.